Put-in-Bay Village Council February 2017 What You Missed!

 The Put-in-Bay Village Council met in January on the 9th and the 16th, one week later than usual due to New Year’s Day falling on the first Monday of the month.
 Council also met on Saturday, January 21st.
 The Village now owns the Frederick property on Erie St. between the bank and John and Paula Ladd’s house.
 Plans for the property include housing for Village employees and public parking.
-Portions of the property might be purchased by the EMS and the school.
+The EMS and the school might purchase portions of the property.
 Both butt up to the Frederick property.

 Speaking of parking, Mayor McCann is pushing for “paid parking” in the downtown area.
 He has also asked Council to revisit the current noise ordinance.
-Village employees who rent the townhouses behind the post office will see a $100 per month increase in their rents.
+Village employees renting the townhouses behind the post office will see a $100 monthly rent increase.
 There was also discussion about raising the nightly rental rate for police officers using the bunkhouses behind the Put-in-Bay Town Hall.

-The was a discussion by the village council about the request from the Crew’s Nest to excuse utility finance charges on their water bill of $1,151.35.
+The was a discussion by the Village Council February 2017 about the request from Crew’s Nest to excuse utility finance charges on their water bill of $1,151.35.
 There are conflicting issues with the matter.
 No decision was made.

-The mayor asked Council to take action on the Victory Ave. waterline project which would extend an 8-inch line to the bend on Victory Ave.
-Council approved the project which would be done in-house than the normal installation with all the red tape and added costs.
+The mayor asked Council to take action on the Victory Ave. waterline project, extending an 8-inch line to the bend on Victory Ave.
+The Council approved the project, which would be done in-house rather than the typical installation with all the red tape and added costs.
 Council approved the mayor’s request.